ISISComputingGroup/ibex_developers_manual/System-Testing-with-RCPTT.md

 Next create a new 'Test Suite' called All_Tests.

 Next create a new 'Context' of type 'Workspace'.
 Under 'Workspace Options' tick 'Clear workspace'.
+Add 'isis.log, logs' to 'Do not clear'.

 Create another 'Context' this time of type 'Launch'.
 Under options select 'Terminate existing launches' and 'Clear launch configurations'.